frankframework/frank-manual/docs/source/testing/ladybug/capture/capture.rst

 Capture Test Scripts
 ====================

 In the preceeding subsections, two ways were demonstrated to access the simplified electronic archive introduced in :ref:`introduction`.
 In subsection :ref:`useWebInterface`, the HTTP interface of the System Under Test was accessed.
 In :ref:`useTestPipeline`, the HTTP interface was bypassed such that the input message was given directly to the business logic.
 We saw reports of these actions in Ladybug.
-In this subsection, we capture these reports into test scripts and demonstrated how these test scripts can be run.
+In this subsection, we capture these reports into test scripts and demonstrate how these test scripts can be run.

 Please do the following: